-In short, the analysis shows that in designing the proposed development, the Dublin Port Company has been consistent, in so far as practicable, with the requirements of section 15 of the Climate Action and Low Carbon Development Act 2015, as amended.
-For impacts under the direct control of DPC such as the construction works, the onsite energy use or the climate resilience, the impacts have been suitably mitigated and designed in line with national policy.
+For impacts under the direct control of DPC such as the construction works, the onsite energy use or climate resilience, the impacts have been suitably mitigated and designed in line with national policy.

-For policies relating to the construction phase, the proposed development is fully aligned with the requirements, while the energy efficiency measures, active travel, modal shift and electric vehicle enhancements in the operation phase will all contribute to the national targets and measures for these elements in the policy base.
+For policies relating to the construction phase, the 3FM Project is fully aligned with the requirements, while the energy efficiency measures, active travel, modal shift and electric vehicle enhancements in the operation phase will all contribute to the national targets and measures for these elements in the policy base.